Do Corgis Like to be Held?

 Ever wonder if those adorable corgis enjoy being scooped up and held close?
 There’s nothing I love more than grabbing my beautiful dog and giving them a hug!

 But while their fluffy cuteness begs for cuddles, their herding instincts and playful energy might make you wonder.
+But beyond the cuteness, there’s a practical question that many corgi owners ponder: Do these dogs actually enjoy being picked up and cuddled?

 Are corgis social dogs?

-Corgis like to be around their owners, but some don’t like to be cuddled as much as others.
 For more information about corgi behaviour, you can read my guides:

-It’s important to find out what your corgi likes and doesn’t like so you can both be happy.
+You need to find out what your corgi likes and doesn’t like so you can both be happy.

 Are Corgis Good House Dogs?
 This Pembroke Welsh Corgi is happy to be inside being held by his owner.